John R. Davis Jr.: Chargé d'affaires

 In 1986, after the Chernobyl nuclear power plant disaster, Davis decided not to evacuate the US Embassy in Warsaw after talking to the EPA and having them send a team to Warsaw with Geiger counters and advice on how to deal with the events.
 He cooperated closely with Professor Zbigniew Jaworski of the Central Lab for Radiological Protection during this period, and arranged an international deal for shipment by air of large quantities of powdered milk for Polish children to replenish strategic reserves which were rapidly being depleted.
 Diplomats at the US Embassy stopped eating local spinach, mushrooms and venison for a while during this period.

 From 1986 to 1989, one third of the US House of Representative and 2/3 of the Senate came to Poland.

 In January 1987, Deputy Secretary of State John C. Whitehead came to Poland.
 It was the first high level contact between the 2 governments since martial law.
 Davis invited Walesa and Solidarity leaders Adam Michnik, Jacek Kuron and Janusz Onyszkiewicz for dinner with Whitehead.

 After Whitehead’s visit, Davis started holding regular dinners for government officials, followed by separate dinners for Solidarity members, eventually mixing the two groups of people.
+Davis liked to confuse the militia by having people arrive by streetcar rather than in cars whose license plates could be noted down by the militia who had a box across the street from the Ambassador’s residence.

 In February, 1987, the US government lifted sanctions it had imposed on the Polish government after it had crushed the Solidarity union.
 In June 1987, Pope John Paul II came to Poland.

-Vice President Bush visited Poland on Sept 26, 1987, the day the official exchange of Ambassadors was agreed upon.
-It was the first high level visit since President Carter had come to Poland in 1977.
-During his stay, Vice President Bush had a 2 hour meeting with General Jaruzelski, who referred to Solidarity as “just a bunch of people that Davis is always inviting for dinner!”.
-The Bush visit did not prompt the Polish government to lift the ban on Solidarity, but they did agree to Davis as the US Ambassador.
+Vice President Bush visited Poland on September 26, 1987, the day the official exchange of ambassadors was agreed upon.
+It was the first high-level visit since President Carter had come to Poland in 1977.
+During his stay, Vice President Bush met with General Jaruzelski, who referred to Solidarity as “just a bunch of people that Davis is always inviting for dinner!”.
+The Bush visit did not prompt the Polish government to lift the ban on Solidarity, but they did agree to Davis as the US ambassador.

 As chargé, Davis shepherded the movement toward democracy along: hosting leaders of Solidarity in his residence, dealing with matters regarding economic sanctions relief, meeting with Lech Wałęsa after the latter won the Nobel Peace Prize that year, and fostering bilateral cooperation in exchange for amnesty of dissidents.